Cornslakes/Machine-Learning-Project-WWI21DSB/README.md

 # Machine-Learning-Project-WWI21DSB

-Goal of this project is to develop a machine learning application which can be used to classify avocados during a live video-feed.
+Goal of this project is to develop a machine learning application which can be used to classify avocados during a live video-feed. <br>
 It should be a prototype that with further development can be used to e.g. assist retailers in sorting out overripe avocados or assist avocado-farms in their picking procedure.

 Members of this group are Leonard Jung and Steffen Weiffenbach.